ossrs/oryx/DEVELOPER.md

     -c 100 -r http://host.docker.internal/live/livestream.m3u8
 ```

-The load should be taken by NGINX, not the SRS Stack.
+The load should be taken by NGINX, not the Oryx.

 ## Product the NGINX HLS CDN

-Install SRS Stack by BT or aaPanel or docker, assume the domain is `bt.ossrs.net`, publish
+Install Oryx by BT or aaPanel or docker, assume the domain is `bt.ossrs.net`, publish
-a RTMP stream to SRS Stack:
+a RTMP stream to Oryx:

 ```bash
 ffmpeg -re -i ~/git/srs/trunk/doc/source.flv -c copy \